 A few weeks before I headed up to Bundaberg a girlfriend was telling us about a farm tour she’d done in the region and how much we’d love it.
-So you can imagine I didn’t hestiate when the opportunity came up to join Suzie Clarke on one of her Bundy Food Tours during the regions WinterFeast celebrations.
+So you can imagine I didn’t hesitate when the opportunity came up to join Suzie Clarke on one of her Bundy Food Tours during the regions Winterfest celebrations.

-Suzies relationship with the local farmers, her culinary experience and profession qualification make her the ideal host for this personal small group tour.
-Her business was around a year old when I was there in July 2017 and is currently running 3 tours a week, with special bookings for events such as Bastille Day.
+Suzie’s relationship with the local farmers, her culinary experience and profession qualification make her the ideal host for this personal small-group tour.
+Her business was around a year old when I was there in July 2017 and is currently running 3 tours each week, with special bookings for events such as Bastille Day.